 Your very first visit to our office will be structured differently than all future visits.
 Because you are new to our practice, we must get you setup in our system, establish your history, and create a baseline for your future medical care.
 This visit will cover these specific things:

-Acute Illness & Injury.
+- Acute Illness & Injury.
 If the primary reason you are setting up a New Patient appointment is because you are sick or injured, we will address your symptoms and concerns related to an acute condition.
 If you are not currently sick, we’re glad you’re well!
 We would then skip this section and spend more time on your Future Care Plan, instead.

-Medical History.
+- Medical History.
 Before your visit, we rarely know anything about your medical history.
 This is obviously very important, so we will review all your previous diagnoses, treatments, procedures, prescriptions, and medical problems.
 We need this information to help you become healthier.
 Once you have become an established patient, we will already have this historical information documented and you will not necessarily go through this same type of review again.

-Current Medication Refills.
+- Current Medication Refills.
 If one of your reasons for establishing care with a new primary care provider is to continue medications that were previously prescribed by another provider, we can often prescribe these refills at your initial appointment.
 To take over prescribing a medication, we would first need records related to your prescription history.
 This includes office visit notes from your previous provider that indicate the diagnosis and condition for the medication, as well as the dates and amounts of your recent prescriptions.
 We cannot prescribe a medication for a chronic or long-term condition until we have this information, so you may want to ensure that your previous records are transferred prior to your appointment if this is important.

-We do not prescribe controlled substances at your New Patient appointment.
+- We do not prescribe controlled substances at your New Patient appointment.
 There are no exceptions.
 After reviewing your previous records, if your provider agrees that you should start or continue a controlled medication after your visit, you may receive a prescription at your follow up visit after signing our Controlled Substance Agreement.

-Future Care Plan.
+- Future Care Plan.
 After reviewing your medical history and discussing your concerns, your new primary care provider will establish a plan for your future medical needs.
 For most people, this involves scheduling your annual wellness exam and ordering recommended blood work to be drawn at your next appointment.
 If you started a new medication for a chronic illness or condition at your new patient appointment, you may be asked to follow up to check your progress after 30-180 days, depending on the medication.
 All new controlled prescriptions require a 30 day follow up visit.

 Because of the amount of time it takes to establish you as a patient, we do not perform annual wellness exams or preventive services at your initial visit.
 Your New Patient visit is considered a standard, non-preventive office visit.
 Your preventive exam (aka. the “free” visit on most insurance plans) is usually scheduled as your second appointment to our office.
 This is still a “covered” service under all insurance guidelines, but it is not considered “preventive,” so any copayments and deductibles would still apply to this visit.

 What changes after I have already established as a patient at Family Care?